MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 ---
 --->

-# Lab: Explore Microsoft Entra ID
+# Lab: Explore Microsoft Entra ID User Settings

 This lab maps to the following Learn content: